MotherTongues/mothertongues-blog/_posts/2021-10-26-g2p-preprocess.md

 | in | out | context_before | context_after |
 |---|---|---|---|
 | & | og | |  |

+A third example can be seen in the [Gitksan mapping](https://github.com/roedoejet/g2p/blob/master/g2p/mappings/langs/git/equiv.csv) where the writing system uses a single quote ' to mark [ejectives](https://en.wikipedia.org/wiki/Ejective_consonant) and glottal stops, but there are many apostrophe-like confusable characters, like ’ or ʼ.
+In this mapping we can see that they're all mapped to the single quote ' (U+0027).

 How do we link this up with the rest of our mappings?
 We recommend calling these mappings `<yourlang>-equiv`, for "equivalencies" which is more neutral and sometimes preferred than the term "normalization".
 When you run `g2p update`, `g2p` creates a [directed graph](https://mathinsight.org/definition/directed_graph#:~:text=A%20directed%20graph%20is%20graph,digraph%20or%20a%20directed%20network.) between all possible mappings.
 Similar to when [using g2p for ReadAlongs]({{ "g2p-applications" | absolute_url }}), consider we have a `g2p` pipeline from 'dan' to 'eng-arpabet' that goes through the `g2p` graph like so, 'dan' → 'dan-ipa' → 'eng-ipa' → 'eng-arpabet'.
 We basically want to add one more conversion along this path that does this normalization step.
 So, we [configure a mapping]({{ "g2p-basic-mappings-local" | absolute_url }}) for a mapping from 'dan' → 'dan-equiv' containing our normalizations, then we rename the existing mapping to 'dan-equiv' → 'dan-ipa'.
 Then, we `g2p update` and the next time we run a mapping from 'dan' → 'eng-arpabet', it will pass through the normalization mapping too.